vineelko/patina/docs/src/integrate/dxe_core.md

 In Patina, we use [Traits](https://blog.rust-lang.org/2015/05/11/traits.html) for abstractions and [Crates](https://doc.rust-lang.org/book/ch07-01-packages-and-crates.html) for code reuse.
 To learn how to use these, review the [Abstractions](../dev/principles/abstractions.md) and [Code reuse](../dev/principles/reuse.md) sections.

-For more information about Patina configuration, also review the [Configuration in Code](../dev/principles/config.md) section.

 ## Why Isn't Patina Built as Part of the EDK II Build?